rishabht1/rishabht1.github.io/_posts/2017-02-04-Budget briefing at Brookings India.markdown

 The discussion later shifted to the mention of UBI (Universal Basic Income) in India in the ESI.
 Dr. Ravi called it a way to rationalise subsidies and said it cannot go hand in hand with the existing state of subsidies in India.

-Towards the end, questions were taken from the attendees wherein the UDAY scheme, FDI, secondary and tertiary healthcare and admin reforms were discoursed upon.
+Towards the end, questions were taken from the attendees wherein the UDAY scheme, GST, FDI, secondary and tertiary healthcare and admin reforms were discoursed upon.